-A rational expectations equilibrium (REE) is then defined in the usual fashion.
+An REE is then defined in the usual fashion.
 In particular:

-Definition 1.
+DEFINITION 1.
 A quadruple (\hat{X}, τ, K, Y) constitutes a REE if and only if it satisfies conditions (1) and (4) along with $\tau = \hat{X}$ in the case of instrument communication and $Y = \hat{X}$ in the case of target communication.

-What matters to the policymaker is the set of combinations of τ and Y that can be implemented under each form of forward guidance.
-We will later explain how implementability changes away from REE.
+What matters to the policy maker is the set of combinations of τ and Y that can be implemented under each form of forward guidance.
+We later explain how implementability changes away from REE.
 For now, we define and characterize implementability within this benchmark.